 Directory information is student information not generally considered harmful or an invasion of privacy if released.
 It includes the student’s name, address, email, telephone number, date of birth, religious preference and/or denomination, previous education, and may include a photo.

-The student’s name address, denomination and unit of CPE successfully will be sent to the ACPE office on the ACPE Student Unit Report at the completion of each unit of CPE.
+The student’s name address, denomination, and unit of CPE will successfully be sent to the ACPE office on the ACPE Student Unit Report at the completion of each unit of CPE.

 All other information is released only with the student’s written, signed, dated consent specifying which records are being disclosed, to whom, and for what limited purpose.

 Students can restrict or opt out of the release of directory information by giving a written and signed a memo to our ACPE Certified Educator.

 CPE of Central California defines a student record as any record (Paper, electronic, video, audio, bio-metric, etc.) directly related to the student from which the student’s identity can be recognized.
 Our student records are maintained by our ACPE Certified Educator or a person acting on behalf of CPE of Central California.

 A copy of the ACPE Certified Educator’s evaluation report will be given to the student.
 The supervisor’s evaluation, the student’s evaluation, the Use of Clinical Materials Consent Form, and the ACPE application face sheet are part of the student record.